HaveAGitGat/Tdarr_Plugins/README.md

 IMPORTANT: Think carefully about what you'd like your plugin to do.
 You cannot change the aim of a community plugin at a later date as others may be using the plugin.
 After the plugin has been submitted to community plugins, you can only fix bugs, clarify details and improve plugin performance.

-4.(If local plugin, skip)
+4.(If local plugin then you can skip this)
-For the plugin link, you need to create a new github repository for your plugin.
-This is so that others can commit bug fixes etc and star your repo if they like it which will show on the Tdarr community plugins tab.
+For the plugin link, I'll add this once you create a PR to community  plugins.

 5. Configure 'function plugin(file)' with logic on whether to transcode the file or not. 'file' is an object with hundreds of file properties extracted using FFprobe and ExifTool.
 The following response object MUST be returned by your plugin.
 The values shown are the default values: